croningp/chemputeroptimizer/README.md

 * Fixed `FromCSV` algorithm working in multiple batches (see #85).
 * Fixed certain algorithm from reinstantiation during novelty search (see #93).
 * Improved data saving (see #80).

+### v0.3.5 alpha0
+* Added basic constrained optimization (see discussion in #91).
+* Improved processing and analysis for the HPLC and Raman feedback.
+* Updated script for novel product search.

 ## Development